 - First we drew the recessed wainscoting pattern on the wall with a pencil using precise measurements being square and level and to get an idea of how it would look.

 - Next we used the wall measurements to draw the wainscot pattern on the birch plywood for exact cuts.

 - Cut four exact rectangular openings in the 1/2 inch birch plywood to create the recessed appearance.

-- Cut moulding pieces.
+- Cut molding pieces.
 We used base cap pieces and made miter cuts to fit inside the rectangular openings.

 - Installed the 1/2 inch plywood using glue and nails.

-- Glued and nailed all miter cut moulding pieces.
+- Glued and nailed all miter cut molding pieces.